Alternative view: by date.

 I requested assistance for the src:graphviz package.
 While being a quite interesting technical challenge back when I started packaging various things, it is currently quite sucking my time, and I would really love someone else step in.
 I guess the

-quite soon.Pabs orphaned Synfig-related packages src:etl, src:synfig, src:synfigstudio.
+RFH(#536245) will be turned into anRFAquite soon.Pabs orphaned Synfig-related packages src:etl, src:synfig, src:synfigstudio.
 Given I don’t currently plan to dive more into them, I don’t feel like I would do a great job by keeping on maintaining them alone.

 The same goes for src:luxrender.
 It’s RC-buggy but given I may orphan it as well, I’m not really keen on uploading a new upstream release to fix it.
 On a related note, I might have spent some time on the src:aqsis package but again, if one is not a very regular user, what’s the point?